 Brown Recluse Spiders

 Brown recluse spiders are nocturnal and eat other small bugs like cockroaches and crickets.
 These spiders spin irregular webs, which are not used for catching prey but rather as a retreat.

 Brown recluse spiders often live outdoors where they are typically found around rocks, utility boxes, and woodpiles.
-Indoors, brown recluses can be found in any undisturbed area, such as inside boxes, among papers, in seldom-used apparel and shoes, under furniture or in crevices of window moldings.
-Closets, attics, crawl spaces and basements are the most common brown recluse spider hiding spots.
+Indoors, brown recluses can be found in an undisturbed area, such as inside boxes, among papers, in seldom-used apparel and shoes, under furniture, or in crevices of window moldings.
+Closets, attics, crawl spaces, and basements are the most common brown recluse spider hiding spots.

 Because wolf spiders feed on a variety of insects, including crop pests, they can be beneficial.
 Wolf spiders can bite, but it’s extremely rare to experience a wolf spider bite unprovoked.
 They will only bite if they are handled.
 The presence of wolf spiders in homes is usually accidental.

 Cellar spiders seem to fare better in areas with higher relative humidity.
 These spiders build loose, irregular, tangled webs in corners, and hang upside down on the underside of them.
 The webs are not cleaned but rather new webs are continually added.
 This habit can result in extensive webbing in a relatively short time.
 When disturbed on its web, the cellar spider has the habit of rapidly shaking its body in a rotary movement to confuse and entangle the prey.